Taking a break from monotony

 Today we spent most of the day outside.
 The opportunity to enjoy beautiful fall weather with nothing to rush back to was so fun.
 We were the only people at the park all morning.

 The kids would say we hiked, but I am pretty sure that a stroll up a hill doesn’t quite qualify as hiking.
 They loved it, though.
-They collected leaves and stones, and talked about kinds of birds.
+They collected leaves and stones and talked about kinds of birds.

 I think this plan of regular time off is exactly what I need to be successful.
-I can focus, work hard and deal with the monotony for 6 weeks knowing there is a break in the near future.
+I can focus, work hard, and deal with the monotony for 6 weeks knowing there is a break in the near future.
 I am excited to spend the rest of the week having fun with my kids.

 The break will also allow me to take time to look at this school year’s progress to see what has or hasn’t been working, then make a plan for our next term.
-I will probably get a few household projects done around the house I have put off, so it won’t be all play.
+I will probably get a few household projects done around the house that I have put off, so it won’t be all play.
 But just knowing we have the freedom to do whatever we feel like doing is exciting!